-Muscle-eye-brain disease (MEB) is an inherited condition causing a number of symptoms including muscle weakness, vision abnormalities, brain structure abnormalities, and severe mental disability.
+Muscle-eye-brain disease (MEB) is an inherited condition causing a number of symptoms including muscle weakness, vision abnormalities, brain structure abnormalities, and severe intellectual and developmental disabilities.

 MEB causes congenital muscular dystrophy, a form of muscle weakness that is present from birth or develops shortly after birth.
 It causes an infant to feel floppy in all of his or her muscles, including those of the face.
 He or she may also exhibit involuntary muscle jerks or twitches.